-It changes its material composition completely, but remains the same ship.
+It could change its material composition completely, but remain the same ship.

-We can make a new ship with the old wood, and find ourselves completely confused about what to say.
+We can even make a new ship with the old wood and find ourselves confused about what to say.

 Is the ship that Theseus uses, with all new materials, his ship?